rust-bakery/nom/README.md

 [![Crates.io Version](https://img.shields.io/crates/v/nom.svg)](https://crates.io/crates/nom)
 [![Minimum rustc version](https://img.shields.io/badge/rustc-1.31.0+-lightgray.svg)](#rust-version-requirements)

 nom is a parser combinators library written in Rust.
 Its goal is to provide tools to build safe parsers without compromising the speed or memory consumption.
-To that end, it uses extensively Rust's *strong typing* and *memory safety* to produce fast and correct parsers, and provides macros and traits to abstract most of the error prone plumbing.
+To that end, it uses extensively Rust's *strong typing* and *memory safety* to produce fast and correct parsers, and provides functions, macros and traits to abstract most of the error prone plumbing.

 ![nom logo in CC0 license, by Ange Albertini](https://raw.githubusercontent.com/Geal/nom/master/assets/nom.png)